Paladin

 29th-level Paladin feature

-When you finish a long rest, you may prepare three additional spells.
+When you finish a Long Rest, you may prepare three additional spells.
 These spells can be chosen from the Cleric or Paladin spell list.
 These spells count as Paladin spells for you.

 Epic Level Paladin: Divine Champion

-You have become a true champion of your oath.
+30th-level Paladin feature You have become a true champion of your oath.
 You gain the following benefits: